 It is notable that the A7 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The P900 does not feature such a mic input.

 The A7 III is a recent model that features in the current product line-up of Sony.
-In contrast, the P900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P1000.
+In contrast, the P900 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the P900 was succeeded by the Nikon P950.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Nikon P900 and the Sony A7 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.